selinaes/React-WebApp/README.md

 A key aspect of React is to break down functionalities into smaller parts called "components", smaller components both returns their part of the UI to the parent component they are in, but also deal with certain behaviors strictly within their scope of concern.
 As Jordan Walke mentioned in his video, React enables engineers to define their components and achieve the separation of concerns (although as newbies our understanding of SoC must be shallow).

-We organized the body of our Join'em Web App into an App.js file, within which we have three major components:
+We organized the body of our Web App into an App.js file, within which we have three major components:
 - NavBar: navigating to a part of the page
 - PeoplePage: members-related
 - EventsPage: events-related